Wetland Action is a network of practitioners and academics interested in the sustainable management and use of (seasonal) wetlands.

 - Inter-Actie Foundation, and

-- Institute of Science and the Environment, University of Worcester
+- School of Science and the Environment, University of Worcester

 Wetland Action was formed particularly to enhance the synergy between field research and implementation capacity.
 It has sought to facilitate collaboration between different levels: